Simultaneous Gamma-Neutron Vision device: a portable and versatile tool for nuclear inspections: Summary and outlook

 This manuscript has presented the conceptual design and optimization of the proposed dual imaging device on the basis of accurate Monte Carlo simulations.
 The latter have shown that a simple pin-hole geometry for the neutron collimator with a thickness of 20-40~mm and a pinhole aperture of 1-5~mm is able of generating images for neutron energies ranging from thermal to 100 eV while not affecting the Compton imaging of \g-rays in a sizable manner.
 The specific collimator geometry can be adapted to the final application, for a trade-off between neutron efficiency and image resolution.
 Last, we have shown the potential applicability of such device for the identification of SNM emitting both neutrons and \g-rays hidden in a neutron-moderating container.

-The proposed device has been recently patented~\cite{Patent} and its currently under development.
+The proposed device has been recently patented~\cite{Patent} and it is currently under development.
 While the \g-imaging capability is already at a very high technology readiness level (TRL) of 6 following the developments of the previous i-TED Compton imager, the neutron imaging capability has just been conceptually proven for the first time in this work.
-The experimental integration of the neutron-gamma discrimination with the CLYC-6 crystal in the compact PETSys electronics is currently undergoing the first experimental tests and the full development of GN-Vision will require further R\&D that will follow in the upcoming years.
+The experimental integration of the neutron-gamma discrimination with the CLYC-6 crystal utilizing the compact PETSys electronics is currently undergoing the first experimental tests.
+The full development of GN-Vision and first field test-measurements will require further R\&D that will follow in the upcoming years.